OrienteerBAP/Orienteer-Guidebook/developing_the_data_model.md

 We will build a basic CRM app that will store client names, contacts and the type of their interaction with the company (interested, purchase, support).
 We will go through minimal steps to have a viable app.

 ## Creating a Class
+In this part, we create a class and set its properties.

 We will start with the simplest model, with only one class, *Customer*.
 It will have properties *Customer name*, *Contacts* and *Interaction*.

 1. Go to page */schema*.